 Please click on a departure date for price options at a glance

 - 7 nights accommodation: in a mix of 1* to 4* hotels and guesthouses

 - Mountain bike with 24/27 gears with pannier

 - Luggage transportation

 - Cycle maps and route notes (GPS with tracks available at a supplement - please enquire)

 - Transfer from Granada to Tózar on day 2

-- Transfer from Castro del Río to Cordova on day 7
+- Transfer from Castro del Río to Cordoba on day 7

 - Local contact number for assistance